brentonford/pydirectory/README.md

 # Usage
 Creating a directory, that will auto delete when it falls out of scope.
 For other options, see the documentation.

+# Getting Started
+The pydirectory package can be installed from pypi:

+`pip install pydirectory`